-Students must complete a VET Enrolment Form, supplying their USI and be assessed for learning support (eg LLN Robot) before the commencement of any training and assessment.
-Students must have completed All My Own Work before enrolling in this qualification and be work ready before work placement.
-Students selecting this course should be interested in working in an information and digital technology environment and be able to use a personal digital device including a personal computer or laptop.
+You must complete the VET enrolment process, supplying your USI and be assessed for learning support (eg LLN Robot) before the commencement of any training and assessment.
+HSC: All My Own Work must be completed before enrolling in this qualification.
+When selecting this course you should be interested in working in an information technology environment and be able to use a personal digital device including a personal computer or laptop.

-Information and Communications Technology Units of Competency
+Units of Competency

-Core BSBCRT301 Develop and extend critical and creative thinking skills Electives BSBWHS311 Assist with maintaining workplace safety BSBXCS303 BSBXTW301 ICTICT313 ICTPRG302 ICTSAS305 Securely manage personally identifiable information and workplace information Work in a team Identify IP, ethics and privacy policies in ICT environments Apply introductory programming techniques Provide ICT advice to clients ICTICT214 ICTSAS308 ICTWEB304 ICTWEB305 ICTWEB306 Operate application software packages Run standard diagnostic tests Build simple web pages Produce digital images for the web Develop web presence using social media
+Core Elective BSBCRT301 Develop and extend critical and creative thinking skills BSBWHS311 Assist with maintaining workplace safety BSBXCS303 Securely manage personally identifiable information and ICTICT214 Operate application software packages workplace information ICTSAS308 Run standard diagnostic tests BSBXTW301 Work in a team ICTWEB304 Build simple web pages ICTICT313 Identify IP, ethics and privacy policies in ICT environments ICTWEB305 Produce digital images for the web ICTPRG302 Apply introductory programming techniques Optional unit to receive the full qualification.
+ICTSAS305 Provide ICT advice to clients ICTWEB306 Develop web presence using social media